 McMillan, Dawn (1943 –) is a writer of fiction and non-fiction for children.
 She has worked as a public relations officer, a community arts coordinator, and a teacher.
 Many of her books have a focus on animals and evoke New Zealand's natural environment.

-McMillan’s first book for children, Sea Secrets, illustrated by Julia Crouth (Reed, 1998), tells the story of a girl’s relationship with her grandmother which is changed forever when the girl’s family move to Australia.
+Sea Secrets (Reed, 1998), her first picture book, tells the story of a girl’s relationship with her grandmother which is changed forever when the girl’s family move to Australia.
+It was illustrated by Julia Crouth.
 ‘This is a delightful and moving story about shared lives that can be disrupted when people move away...’ writes Amanda McAucliffe in the Evening Standard.
 ‘The message that love and understanding are more important than proximity is beautifully told.’
+It was translated into Spanish with illustrations by Enrique Narciso Cordero Pérez in 2006.

 Stranded (Reed, 1999) is a non-fiction account of a whale stranding, illustrated with photographs by Ingrid Visser.
 Heather Verstappen writes in the Nelson Mail: ‘With the help of clear, colourful photographs and down-to-earth text, this book explains why whales behave this way and offers advice on how best to assist.’

 McMillan’s most successful book is Why Do Dogs Sniff Bottoms?, illustrated by Ross Kinnaird (Reed, 2002).
 It was her first work written in verse.
-Why Do Dogs Sniff Bottoms? won the Children's Choice Award at the 2003 New Zealand Post Book Awards for Children and Young Adults, and was awarded New Zealand Booksellers Gold in 2005.
+Why Do Dogs Sniff Bottoms? won the Children's Choice Award at the 2003 New Zealand Post Book Awards for Children and Young Adults (now New Zealand Book Awards for Children and Young Adults), and was awarded New Zealand Booksellers Gold in 2005.
 In addition, it was included in the 2003 Storylines Notable Picture Book list.
+It was shortlisted for the New Zealand Post Children’s Book Awards Picture Book Award in 2003.
+It was also translated into French in 2009.

 Summer Blaze, illustrated by Dave Gunson, was published by Reed in 2003.
 This story explains how the pohutukawa, New Zealand's Christmas tree, came to have its beautiful red flowers.